-Great Clips hair stylist in Springfield worked while symptomatic for COVID-19; potential exposures in Greene Co. announced
+Great Clips hair stylist in Springfield tests positive for COVID-19, worked while symptomatic

 Wednesday, May 20 (12 p.m. - 6 p.m.)

-Health leaders say the individual and their clients were wearing face coverings.
-Seven co-workers and 84 clients, who were potentially directly exposed, will be notified by the Health Department and offered testing.
+Co-workers and clients who were potentially directly exposed will be notified by the health department and offered testing.

-The health department hopes for no additional cases since the individual and co-workers wore face masks throughout this exposure timeline.
+The health department hopes for no additional cases since the individual, co-workers and clients wore face masks throughout this exposure timeline.

+"We can't make this a regular habit or our capability as a community will be strained and we will have to reevaluate how things look going forward," he said.

+Brittany Hager and Jennifer Small, Great Clips franchisees and co-owners of CM Clips, LLC, shared the following statement:

+"As Great Clips franchisees and co-owners of CM Clips, LLC, we recently learned that an employee in one of our salons in Springfield, Missouri has tested positive for COVID-19 and is following medical advice and taking appropriate actions.

+The well-being of Great Clips customers and stylists in the salon is our top priority and proper sanitization has always been an important cosmetology industry practice for Great Clips salons.
+We’ve closed the salon where the employee works and it’s currently undergoing additional sanitizing and deep cleaning consistent with guidance from the Springfield-Greene County Health Department and the CDC.
+We will reopen the salon based on guidance from the health department."

-Anyone deemed not to be a close contact during this timeframe, but were in this location during those dates and times is believed to be at low risk.
+Anyone deemed not to be a close contact during this timeframe, but at this Great Clips location during those dates and times, is believed to be at low risk.
 These individuals are advised to watch for symptoms, but do not need to self-quarantine or isolate unless symptoms develop.

-Additionally, health leaders say this individual and another unrelated case also visited the following locations while infectious:
+Additionally, health officials say this individual and another unrelated case visited the following locations while infectious:

 -Thursday, May 14; Friday, May 15 and Monday, May 18: 10 Fitness at 1444 S Glenstone between 12 p.m. - 1p.m.